Laffa6/tab-to-device/README.md

 Thanks to neocotic for his QRious library ! https://github.com/neocotic/qrious

-Icons made by Kiranshastry from https://www.flaticon.com/
+Icons made by  from https://www.flaticon.com/